sridaranathiyappan/forumsri/SalesReturndocument.md

   - User selects the Beat name or code
   - System should list out the customer from the selected beat
   - User should select the customer from the selected beat
-  - System should pick the Billing Address and shipping address of the selected customer
+  - System should pick the shipping address Pick of the selected customer
   - System should check the Customer-salesman-product-pricing group and retrieve these items as qualified items for creating an invoice
-  - System should also check the list of schemes available for the qualified items and  apply it while creating an Invoice
-  - System should check for configuration to apply or not to apply scheme on the invoice
+  - System should also check the invoice reference
   - User enters the product id/product name and desired quantity in respective fields.
   - User clicks on [Add item] button to add the next item.
   - System adds the desired product in draft mode
-  - User applies the Promotion/Coupon code if available.
-  - Being continued,user clicks on 'Save' Invoice link.
+  - Being continued,user clicks on 'Save' Return' link.
-  - User can enters Credit term type description.
   - System will create Sales Return  and update the total amount as Return  Amount
   - User clicks on 'Save' link and Sales Return  will be created in 'Created/Publish' status.
   - User can select the 'Sales Return ' and print the 'Sales Return ' if required